meddlin/rushinglabs-site/src/markdown-pages/2020-07-28_cpat-concept.md

 ### Decentralized data

 This is theoretically proven through seeing how others have operated CockroachDB and MongoDB at varying levels of decentralization.
-See the note on _funding for CRDB_ below for why CPAT opted for MongoDB over CRDB. _This feature is key to demonstrating whether it's possible to have a truly cloud-agnostic deployment one day._ Unfortunately, it also stands as the most difficult to develop/test independently--so, we must mostly rely on the stories from others' adventures.
+See the note on _funding for CRDB_ below for why I opted for MongoDB over CRDB. _This feature is key to demonstrating whether it's possible to have a truly cloud-agnostic deployment one day._ Unfortunately, it also stands as the most difficult to develop/test independently--so, we must mostly rely on the stories from others' adventures.

 What's needed?